 There are unlimited career opportunities which an M.Sc. in Agronomy graduates can look forward to various private sector firms’ specially chemical as well as pharmaceutical companies recruit huge M.Sc Agronomy graduates.
 The demand for these graduates is increasing day by day due to the faster growth of the industries.

 A M. Sc.
 Agronomy student can choose to be any of the following:

-The M Sc in Science or Agronomy in Agronomy is a postgraduate program that deals with the study of crops and soil in which it grows.
-It is a two-year program, divided into four semesters, in which anyone learns about basic concepts in the field of agriculture.
+The M. Sc. in Science or Agronomy in Agronomy is a postgraduate program that deals with the study of crops and soil in which it grows.
+It is a 2-year program, divided into four semesters, in which anyone learns about basic concepts in the field of agriculture.

-After completing the M Sc in Agronomy, students can opt for the career opportunities as Agronomist, Agricultural Scientist, Crop Production Specialist, Crop Scientist, Japan Technician, Assistant Professor, Research Fellow, Form Associate, Form Manager, etc. Students can also opt for Ph.D. in advancing agronomy and research.
+After completing the M. Sc. in Agronomy, students can opt for career opportunities as Agronomist, Agricultural Scientist, Crop Production Specialist, Crop Scientist, Japan Technician, Assistant Professor, Research Fellow, Form Associate, Form Manager, etc. Students can also opt for PhD in advancing agronomy and research.